Jordi-aguilar/TLAGToolkit/conda_envs/README.md

     1. Open the Anaconda Prompt
     2. Type `conda activate TLAG-analysis`.

 2. In the terminal, type `pip install --upgrade git+https://github.com/Jordi-aguilar/TLAGToolkit@master`.
 In case you don't want to install the dependencies (for example with the debian version) add the flag `--no-deps` at the end.
+In case you want a different branch, like `peak_area`, replace `@master` by `@peak_area`.